 - Max SPL: 120dB (THD: 0.5% 1kHz)

 As we can see, the Blue Yeti or the Yeti microphone ain’t that compact.
-It will take some space on your desk so you need to plan carefully where you’ll put it.
+It will take up some space on your desk, so you need to plan carefully where you’ll put it.

-If you have any uncertainties on what these are, then know that this is actually the space around the mic capsule where the mic is most sensitive to sound sources.
+If you have any uncertainties about these, then know that this is the space around the mic capsule where the mic is most sensitive to sound sources.
 In layman’s terms, this is where the mic gets sound from or sends it to.

-- Cardioid mode – this means that the mic is the most sensitive at its front side, lesser to the sides and the rear is completely disregarded.
-This is why this mode is the best for gaming, cause you’ll have to speak directly into the mic.
+- Cardioid mode – means that the mic is the most sensitive at its front side, lesser to the sides, and the rear is completely disregarded.
+This mode is the best for gaming cause you’ll have to speak directly into the mic.

 - Bidirectional mode – I think the name says it all.
 The sound goes two ways.
 Great for interviews.